 Many times, people with syphilis don’t know they have it because they don’t get any symptoms.
 When people do experience symptoms, they usually appear in three stages.

 Within a few weeks after you’ve been infected on the part of your body where you were infected (usually on your penis, balls, mouth, throat, rectum or in your butt or vagina/front hole), you’ll get a sore.
-It might be painful, but not always.
+It might be painful, but usually it isn’t.
 It’s also often hard to see.
 It will scab over, then heal.
 Even without treatment, it will go away on its own but the infection will progress to the next stage.

-Two to six months after you were infected, you might get a rash.
+Two to six weeks after Stage 1 infection, you might get a rash.
 This rash could be on your chest, back, palms of your hands, the soles of your feet, scrotum, vulva, or other parts of your body.
 You also might get a fever, have a sore throat, lose your hair in patches, have headaches, have swollen lymph glands, lose weight, be tired or have muscle and joint aches.
-This can go on for six months or more, and without treatment, the infection will progress to the next stage.
+These symptoms can come and go for weeks to months and, without treatment, the infection will progress to the next stage.

 Without treatment, a syphilis infection will begin to damage your internal organs and other parts of your body–such as your brain, nerves, eyes, heart, blood vessels, liver, bones, and joints.
 This kind of damage might not be noticeable for years, and in very rare cases might be serious enough to cause death.